 Here is a general timeline:

-- January 31 the year before graduation: Complete an application for distinction
+- January 31 year before graduation: Complete an application for distinction.

-- August 15: confirm that you are still seeking the distinction and meet with your mentor to confirm that you have planned all the requirements
+- August 15 year of graduation: Confirm that you are still seeking the distinction and meet with your mentor to confirm that you have planned all the requirements.

-- February 1: Begin circulating thesis for committee approval and have presentation scheduled
+- February 1: Send primary mentor thesis for approval and have presentation scheduled.